 Students compete with a solo program of their choice, lasting 30 to 40 minutes and containing repertoire chosen from at least three style periods.
 Repertoire must be approved by BMC piano faculty.
 Because of the format of the competition, potential competitors are encouraged to perform shorter works.
 Single movements from multi-movement works, e.g., sonatas, are allowed.

-The competition occurs in two rounds, during the fifth week of the season:
+The competition occurs in two rounds:

 - In the preliminary round competitors perform approximately 15 minutes.
 Competitors select the first piece; a judge may ask for any other piece from the competitor's repertoire list.
 The preliminary round is closed to the public.